n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.jenkins.md

 * Instance
     * Cancel quiet down state
     * Put Jenkins in quiet mode, no builds can be started, Jenkins is ready for shutdown
-    * Restart Jenkins immediately on environments where it is possible
+    * Restart Jenkins immediately on environments where it's possible
-    * Restart Jenkins once no jobs are running on environments where it is possible
+    * Restart Jenkins once no jobs are running on environments where it's possible
     * Shutdown once no jobs are running
     * Shutdown Jenkins immediately
 * Job